 As we enter Montrose Street you will see downtown Clermont restaurants and downtown Clermont shops.
 The animal league organization is more than just a shelter because they focus on bettering the lives of animals through educating, giving compassion, and adoptions.
 Visit their site here for available pets.

-There are more eclectic and charming mom and pop store fronts for home decor and trinkets such as Encore Home Decor.
+There are more eclectic and charming mom and pop store fronts for home decor and trinkets.
 Take a peek inside Erika’s Tea Room for fashion shows, luncheon, high tea and many other events here.

 According to the sltablet.com, the future site of the Montrose Street Market is opening on August 2019. therefore, various businesses are projected to be all set up when its ready to open.
 The businesses inside the market range from roasted coffee, a crepe bar, and wine bar.
 The restaurant More Than Cheese has a creative approach to cheese.
 Watch as a 10 lb semi-hard cheese wheel is melted and scraped onto your choice of sides.
 Fun to watch an even more fun to eat I bet!
 Visit their website for the menu.

 Seeing Corner Stone Guitars and Fine Instruments storefront is like a breath of fresh air because there is no shortage of home decor stores on Montrose Street but music stores there is definitely a shortage in Clermont.
 It’s good to know there are more options.

 In conclusion, make sure you stop by the Little Free Library where you can borrow a book learn how it works here.